darinz/DL/04_Training_Techniques/03_initialization_strategies.md

 Orthogonal initialization initializes weights as orthogonal matrices to preserve gradient flow and prevent vanishing/exploding gradients.

+> **Did you know?**
+>
+> Orthogonal matrices have all singular values equal to 1, so they perfectly preserve the length of vectors (and gradients) they transform.
+This is especially useful in RNNs and very deep networks.

 ### Mathematical Foundation

 Orthogonal matrices have the property that $`W^T W = I`$, which means: